San Benito County Rides

-However, the rest of the year can be fantastic riding weather in early Spring and of course one of the best kept secrets Californians enjoy is riding in Winter.
-By far, one of the best times of the year to go exploring onto a road like this
+However, the rest of the year can be fantastic.
+Riding weather in early spring is one of the best kept secrets Californians enjoy.
+And riding in winter can be one of the best times of the year to go exploring onto a road like this.

 Following the narrow goat section in the middle, the fairly decent pavement doesn't last.
 The road returns to its patchwork quilt motif east of the summit and begins the 5-mile descent into the Panoche Valley.
 The low coast range begins to flatten out to rolling hills while Panoche Road continues its steady cadence of curves losing some 700 feet, a modest descent of meandering curves past 6 or 7 homesteads (more are up in the hills at Antelope Creek along the road which you can't see), past a small pond, then another private dirt runway.
 Always handy to have one of those out in these parts.